tetrapod00/godot-docs/about/list_of_features.rst

   on transparent surfaces.
 - Fast baked reflections or slow real-time reflections using ReflectionProbe.
   Parallax box correction can optionally be enabled.
-- Screen-space reflections with support for material roughness.
 - Reflection techniques can be mixed together for greater accuracy or scalability.
 - When using the Forward+ renderer (default on desktop), reflection probes are rendered with clustered forward optimizations to decrease their individual cost.